Gardevoir: As a sex symbol

-Despite being a gendered species, Gardevoir are often regarded as strictly female.
-Some unlicensed media sexualize its design by adding as breasts and fetish desire, such as Pocket Incoming (pictured) with Mega Gardevoir.
+Fan interpretations often regard Gardevoir as strictly female.
+Some unlicensed media sexualize its design by adding as breasts and fetish attire, such as Pocket Incoming (pictured) with Mega Gardevoir.

 Gardevoir's feminine humanoid design has led the fandom to heavily sexualize the species through fan works and discussions.
-Searches for pornography of the species have been prominent on sites such as Pornhub, while a June 2023 study of such content on Rule 34 websites such as Rule 34.xxx and Sankaku Channel noted a high volume of material compared to characters from other franchises, and the second highest of characters from the Pokémon franchise as a whole.
-An interviewee for Vice attributed this particular popularity to its more "human" and "pretty" feminine design, something they felt Pokémon introduced in games prior to Ruby and Sapphire lacked.

 Third-party companies have also utilized its design in unlicensed erotic games, often incorporating sexualized aspects to the design.
 This usage has led to some criticism, with Hideaki Fujiwara of Automaton arguing particularly that the character's portrayal in unlicensed mobile game Pocket Incoming served to "tarnish" the image of Pokémon as a franchise.
 Meanwhile, the high volume of erotic fan content has resulted in multiple media outlets to voice disdain for the trend or outright suggest one avoid looking for images of the species on search engines, with USA Today in particular arguing that such presented a good argument for Game Freak to "stop designing humanoid Pokémon."

+Searches for pornography and furry pornography of the species have been prominent on sites such as Pornhub, while a June 2023 study of such content on Rule 34 websites such as e621, Rule 34.xxx, and Sankaku Channel noted a high volume of material compared to characters from other franchises, and the second highest of characters from the Pokémon franchise as a whole.
+An interviewee for Vice attributed this particular popularity to its more "human" and "pretty" feminine design, something they felt Pokémon introduced in games prior to Ruby and Sapphire lacked.
+The life-sized plush's release was met with some skepticism in this scope; when it quickly sold out, Chinese fans commented about being unable to "purchase their wife" while others joking suggested making use of a blacklight when acquiring one on the secondary market due to the implications of its usage.

 Other outlets noted the fandom's heavy focus on sex appeal towards Gardevoir has led to fans of the species being reluctant to say so to avoid negative connotations.
 In particular, TheGamers Editor in Chief Stacey Henley voiced her displeasure, having taken a liking to the species due to seeing her own transgender identity reflected in Gardevoir's evolutionary line.
-Describing her initial reaction to Gardevoir as "the most beautiful Pokemon I had ever seen", she added that while she understood the sexual appeal of the species for some due to its humanoid shape and "motherly vibe" it had become "impossible to have a conversation about Gardevoir, or to try and look them up online, because everything else is drowned out in a sea of [...] questionable depictions of Garde."
-She was grateful that the games had chosen to emphasize a "pure [...] caring and nurturing" aspect of the species in games such as New Pokémon Snap as compared to the sexualized fan interpretations, adding "Gardevoir is one of Pokemon's brightest stars, and it's a shame that they’ve been tarnished like this."
+Describing her initial reaction to Gardevoir as "the most beautiful Pokemon I had ever seen", she added that while she understood the sexual appeal of the species for some due to its humanoid shape and "motherly vibe" it had become impossible to discuss the character or try to find art of it online due to significant amount of pornography.
+She expressed gratitude that the games such as New Pokémon Snap emphasized its "pure [...] caring and nurturing" aspects instead, but still felt that "Gardevoir is one of Pokemon's brightest stars, and it's a shame that they’ve been tarnished like this."